 - Note: This page is now updated to “The Silver Grove” Update 19 Content Patch.
 This guide may contain some outdated information very soon as lot of things can change with every patch!
 I’ll try my best to correct the information as long as I’m still playing the game.

 - The guide is written for the PC version of Warframe.
-Consoles are usually a few weeks behind on content and some GUI elements may be different.
+Consoles are usually a few weeks behind on content and some GUI elements and controls may be different.
 The core gameplay however is the same, so most of this guide should apply.

 - The official Warframe-Wiki is always a highly recommended read, as many mechanics and items are not well-explained within the game (you may always consult the “Codex” in your Ship first to get a rough idea.
 While the information in the Wiki may not always be 100% correct, it still is a staple to make informed decisions in-game and save you a lot of time and effort.
 A big plus also is that the Wiki usually gets the newest info much quicker due to many people constantly adding stuff.

 - I also highly recommend checking out the Warframe Selection Guide I just added recently.
 It gives you a good overview on all Warframes currently available in the game.

 - For up-to-date discussion topics on new events and goodies, visit the Warframe Reddit page.

 Have fun reading and share a comment if you liked this article.
 I would appreciate some feedback for my time invested. 🙂